 Las Vegas is a popular destination for entertainment, fine dining, luxury travel experiences and gambling.
 If you’re like me, after a day or two, I’m ready to be outdoors.
 That’s where plans for a road trip from Las Vegas come in handy.

-While you could road trip to Death Valley National Park or national parks like Zion or the Grand Canyon, Debi Lander (ByLanderSea) says you don’t have to go that far to find outdoor adventure.
-Follow her two-day Las Vegas road trip itinerary for a nature break from all the glitz and high energy of the Strip.
+While you could road trip to Death Valley National Park or national parks like Zion or the Grand Canyon, Debi Lander (ByLanderSea) says you don’t have to go that far from Las Vegas to find outdoor adventure.
+Follow her two-day Las Vegas road trip itinerary for a nature break that escapes the glitz and high energy of the Strip.

 When I looked out the window as my flight neared Las Vegas, I got a surprise—an aerial view of the Hoover Dam.
 I quickly grabbed my iPhone and took a photo.
 The impressive sight of this American icon filled me with wonder.

 Once I met up with my travel buddy, Ellen, we picked up the rental car and drove to our hotel near the Hoover Dam for the start of our 2-day road trip from Las Vegas.
 The ride takes just a little over 30 minutes and passes through Boulder City, a town built in the 1930s for construction workers who worked on the dam.

-The Hoover Dam Hotel & Casino, as you might expect, is not only ideally located for touring the Dam, but it overlooks scenic Lake Mead.
+The Hoover Dam Lodge, as you might expect, is not only ideally located for touring the Dam, but it overlooks scenic Lake Mead.
 Plus, it offers numerous restaurants and casino games without stepping out of the hotel.

 The 2-day road trip from Las Vegas begins at Hoover Dam